briangormanly/4dflib/README.md

 // call the initialization of library!
 FdfServices.initializeFdfDataModel(myModel);
 ```
 That is it!
 Just add any classes you want to persist to myModel.
 If all was configured correctly, you will now have a HSQLDB database named 4dfapplicationdb with a table called Foo.
 The database is written to disk by default in the hsql/ folder within your project.
-HSQLDB is provided to test by default, but you can easly change 4DFLib to use MySQL and PostgreSQL as well.
+HSQLDB is provided to test by default, but you can easly change 4DFLib to use MariaDB, PostgreSQL or MySQL (version 5.7) as well.

 Here is an example of a model class that is ready to be persisted by 4DFLib:
 ```